donedgardo/blog/content/daily/collaboration-vs-coordination-day-3.md

 ---
-path: /the-longer-you-wait-the-harder-it-gets
 date: 2026-03-11T14:00:00.000Z
-title: The longer you wait, the harder it gets
+title: "The longer you wait, the harder it gets"
-description: Integration pain compounds exponentially.
-Integrate early, integrate often.
+category: daily
 ---
 Hello there! 👋

 Here's a pattern you might recognize: